dosemu2/dosemu2/doc/README.txt

    guest' driver happily works with the default size of 32k.
      _________________________________________________________________

 2.1.9.
-COM ports and mices
+COM ports and mice

    We have simplified the configuration for mice and serial ports and check for depencies between them.
 If all strings in the below example are empty, then no mouse and/or COM port is available.
 Note. that you need no mouse.com driver installed in your DOS environment, DOSEMU has the mousedriver builtin.
+The mouse settings below only apply to DOSEMU in the Linux console; in X and terminals the mouse is detected automatically.
 The below example is such a setup

-      $_com1 = ""           # e.g. "/dev/mouse" or "/dev/cua0"
+      $_com1 = ""           # e.g. "/dev/mouse" or "/dev/ttyS0"
-      $_com2 = "/dev/modem" # e.g. "/dev/modem" or "/dev/cua1"
+      $_com2 = "/dev/modem" # e.g. "/dev/modem" or "/dev/ttyS1"

       $_mouse = "microsoft" # one of: microsoft, mousesystems, logitech,
                             # mmseries, mouseman, hitachi, busmouse, ps2